 ENV 230: Water (3 credits)

 Without adequate supply of freshwater our economies will not function and our health will not be secured.
-Human overuse and pollution of freshwater can also cause political conflict as well as damage ecosystems.
+Human overuse and pollution of freshwater can also cause political conflict and damage ecosystems.
 This course will examine water from various perspectives including ecological, human health, resource stewardship, economic, and legal/political.
-Specific topics to be covered include water supply and use in manufacturing, mining, energy, agriculture and domestic life; potential for resource efficiency and optimization; water quality and types of water pollution, methods of testing and monitoring water quality and conditions of freshwater ecosystems; water purification and wastewater treatment; water planning and management tools/models including those for watersheds, surface, and ground water resources; new technologies, such as desalination, to access freshwater; and international and national laws on water.
-The course includes field and lab work opportunities as well as introductory approaches to modeling water systems.
+Specific topics to be covered include water supply, use, and recycling in manufacturing, mining, energy, agriculture, and domestic life; potential for resource efficiency and optimization; water quality and types of water pollution, methods of testing and monitoring water quality and conditions of freshwater ecosystems; water purification and wastewater treatment; water planning and management tools/models including those for watersheds, surface, and ground water resources; new technologies, such as desalination, to access freshwater; and international and national laws on water.
+The course may include field and lab work opportunities.

 ENV 250: Biodiversity: Conservation and Restoration (3 credits)

 This course is designed for undergraduate students to develop basic quantitative skills for deeper understanding of the causes and consequences of the current worldwide loss of plant, animal and other species.
 The course will cover the theory and practice of managing endangered species and the conservation and restoration of habitats and species populations.
 The course will emphasize how to apply science and the scientific method in the conservation and restoration of biodiversity.
 Worldwide as well as Armenia-specific cases will be reviewed.
 A key expected outcome of the course is students’ competence in measuring trends using statistics and computing useful measures and indices.
 Three hours of instructor-led class time per week.

 ENV 251: Forests (3 credits)